P o e t r y

 my first intent and last reply.

-And when it begins to mould, fossilize and grow old,
+And when it begins to mould, to fossilize and grow old,

 The name is worn out and the end is foretold,